ProPrivacy/covid-19/README.md

 - Our primary source of data is global WHOIS datasets provided by WHOISDS dating back to the start of the pandemic.
 These dumps cover all major TLDs & ccTLDs
 - We are also monitoring Certificate Transparency Logs in real-time for a growing number of keywords
 - All of this data is then fed through our partner, VirusTotal
+- We compile detailed WHOIS data thanks to our partnership with WHOIS XML API
 - We augment this data with other research compiled by cybersecurity organisations.
-At the moment, this includes ScanTitan and DomainTools although we are looking to add additional datasets if and when they become available
 - The scam checker tool acts as a front-end interface for members of the public who might want to check if a domain is malcious.
 At the moment, this data is based on our own scans rather than additional data we have gathered https://proprivacy.com/tools/scam-website-checker